2026 - Affordable Housing: Enhancement Projects / Production

 Debt

-Certificates of Participation (COPs): COPs are a General Fund debt instrument is used to support public infrastructure needs and new construction at HOPE SF sites.
+Certificates of Participation (COPs): COPs are a General Fund debt instrument used to support public infrastructure needs and new construction at HOPE SF sites.
 As a part of the FY2023 budget, the Board of Supervisors approved $112 million in General Fund debt to finance five different housing and community development programs: site acquisition ($40 million), community facilities ($30 million), elevator upgrades ($10 million), educator housing ($12 million), and repairs to public housing cooperatives ($20 million).
 The MOHCD, the Controller’s Office of Public Finance, and the Department of Homelessness and Supportive Housing are coordinating procurement, award, and timelines for these five programs in preparation for several bond issuances starting in 2023.

 PASS Program: MOHCD manages one amortizing debt product called Preservation and Seismic Safety (PASS) Program that provides below-market rate debt to acquisition/preservation projects, thereby reducing the need for direct capital subsidy.